timhudson/multiplex-rpc-streams/README.md

 ### rpc(methods={})

-Each method can accept any number of expected arguments understanding that the last argument with always be a stream to respond to.
-This is a normal node stream that can written or pipe to.
+Each method can accept any number of expected arguments understanding that the last argument will always be a stream to respond to.
+This is a normal node stream that can be written or piped to.

 ``` js
 var server = rpc({